Did you ever want to congratulate someone on getting a new job with words more interesting than, “Congratulations on the new job!”

 Congratulations … you’ve already completed the toughest part of the job: Winning it!

-I hear your new firm just completed the biggest deal in their history: Hiring you!
+I hear your new firm just completed the biggest deal in its history: Hiring you!
 Please congratulate them for me.

 Is it true that your company’s stock went up 15% when the news got out that they hired you?
 Congratulations!